-Employees generally receive regular paychecks usually with income, Social Security and Medicare taxes withheld from their wages.
+- Employees generally receive regular paychecks usually with income, Social Security and Medicare taxes withheld from their wages.
 At year-end, they typically receive a Form W-2 showing the income they earned for the year and total tax withheld.

 - Independent contractors are typically considered self-employed.
 The companies that hire them don't usually withhold income or payroll taxes from their payments.
-At the end of the year, they typically receive a Form 1099-NEC showing total earnings for the year.
+At the end of the year, they should receive a Form 1099-NEC showing total earnings for the year.

 If you're not sure whether you're an employee or a contract worker, talk to your employer.